surfingoldelephant/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_InlineScript.md

 ```

 > [!NOTE]
-> A statement with the `$Using` scope modifier should appear before any use of
+> A statement with the `Using:` scope modifier should appear before any use of
 > the variable in the `inlinescript` script block.

 ## Running in-process